-Call your health care provider immediately, or go to the emergency room if the child with bronchiolitis:
+Call your health care provider right away or go to the emergency room if your child:

 Watts KD, Goodman DM.
 Wheezing, bronchiolitis, and bronchitis.
 In: Kliegman RM, Behrman RE, Jenson HB, Stanton BF, eds.
 Nelson Textbook of Pediatrics.
 19th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 383.
+Philadelphia, Pa: Elsevier Saunders; 2011:chap 383.

 American Academy of Pediatrics Subcommittee on the Diagnosis and Management of Bronchiolitis.
 Diagnosis and management of bronchiolitis.
 Pediatrics.
 2006;118:1774-1793.

 Updated by: Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
-Copyright 1997-2013, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.
+Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.